 Dogs are typically thought of as man’s best friend and guardian of the household, where they protect children, land, and livestock.
 It is no wonder that they are also used as guardians of the underworlds and the afterlife.
 They guard the entrances to the realms of the dead and accompany the psychopompic lords and ladies as they travel their own lands and the lands of the living.
-They are fierce, loyal, and brave, and those who would stand against them must be daring or mad or both, as they are not peaceful or polite.
+They are fierce, loyal, and brave, and those who would stand against them must be daring, mad, or both, as they are not peaceful or polite.

 In general, Cerberus was an unstoppable guard dog.
 However, there were ways around him.
-He was lulled to sleep by Orpheus, although unless you are a legendary musician this may not be the best idea to try.
+He was lulled to sleep by Orpheus, although, unless you are a legendary musician, this may not be the best idea to try.
 It is also possible to knock the beast out with drugged food, which also shows he has a non-carnivore side, as the successful use of this trick used oatcakes.
 If all else fails, having the strength of a demi-god would also work.
-Heracles, hero and strongman of legend, overpowered Cerberus using only his body, and was able to drag it back to the world above as the last of his twelve labors.
+Heracles, hero and strongman of legend, overpowered Cerberus using only his body and was able to drag it back to the world above as the last of his twelve labors.
 Here he set the dog to guard the secret groves of Demeter.

-Cerberus’ utility in the afterlife was continued into the Christian era.
+Cerberus' utility in the afterlife continued into the Christian era.
 Dante writes of Cerberus being the punishment for gluttons, rending their souls for eternity, although here he is described as a great work rather than a canine.

 Garmr is mentioned in the two best sources of Norse mythology, the Poetic Edda and the Prose Edda.
 These are collections of Old Norse poems and literature that describe the Norse Deities, as well as heroes in Germanic lore.
 The poem Grímnismál, which gives the best examples of things, mentions Garm (an alternate spelling) as the best of hounds.
 One of Garmr’s few listed duties is given in the Poetic Edda, as he howls when Odin approaches his master’s realm.
-It is in the Poetic Edda that we learn of his howls at Ragnarök and from the Prose Edda of his fight with Tyr, saying “he is the greatest monster and he shall do battle with Tyr, and each become the other’s slayer.”
+It is in the Poetic Edda that we learn of his howls at Ragnarök and from the Prose Edda of his fight with Tyr, saying, "He is the greatest monster and he shall do battle with Tyr, and each become the other’s slayer."

 Cŵn Annwn, the Hounds of Annwn

 From Welsh tales, the Cŵn Annwn are the spectral hunting hounds of Arawn, the ruler of the Welsh Otherworld Annwn.
 The hounds are said to be of white coloration with red ears, red being the color associated with death for the Celts and white being associated with the supernatural.
 They are found primarily in the First Branch of the Mabinogi.
 This is the first part of a collection of Welsh mythology, the Mabinogion, which also happens to be the earliest extant British prose literature.
 Here they are shown to be hunting a stag and help set up the initial meeting between their master and Pwyll, a Welsh prince that is the focus of the first branch.
-In the Fourth Branch they are mentioned, although not by name, as also having as a master Gwyn ap Nudd.
+In the Fourth Branch, they are mentioned, although not by name, as also having as a master Gwyn ap Nudd.
 Both Arawn and Gwyn are lords of the Otherworld and of the Fair Folk.

-Folklore of the Cŵn Annwn exists into modern times, where they are said to hunt the area around the mountain Cadair Idris, where their howling foretells death of those that hear it.
+Folklore of the Cŵn Annwn exists into modern times, where they are said to hunt the area around the mountain Cadair Idris, where their howling foretells the death of those who hear it.
 It is also said their howling is louder the further away they are, with the volume becoming softer and softer as they near their prey.

 They are also said to hunt with the hag Mallt-y-Nos, Matilda of the Night, to run with King Arthur’s cousin Culhwch, and even resemble the hounds of Da Derga from Irish legend.
-A Celtic relative of The Hounds are the Scottish Cù-Sìth.
+A Celtic relative of the Hounds are the Scottish Cù-Sìth.
 This hound was a harbinger of death and would take a person’s soul away to the afterlife.
 Its only warning was three loud and frightening bays that would be heard across the landscape.

 The Wild Hunt